DarkB0shy/42CProjects/README.md

 <p align="right">Final score: 100</p>

-minishell is a C recoding of a simpler version of Bash and it focuses mostly on file descriptors and processes.
+minishell is a C recoding of a simpler version of a Bash shell and it focuses mostly on file descriptors and processes.
 Every functionality is described in the subject, generally speaking it is divided into a parser, an expander and an executor.
 [scastagn](https://github.com/IamG-Root) implemented most of our final executor, [startagl](https://github.com/startaglia) handled the parser,